ptdecker/eloquentjs/README.md

 * scripts.js - leveraged by dominant.js
 * meadowfield.js - implementation of the robot project from chapter 7 made into a module for usage by chapter 7 solutions
-* persistent.js - implementation of a persistent group